 A range of extra-curricular opportunities and trips are offered to students including trips to @Bristol, CERN, CHeMnet event, external speakers and numerous STEM opportunities.

-The Interim Faculty leader is Hayley Parker to whom all queries regarding Science at JMHS should be made.
+The Faculty leader is Dr Adam Jennings Parker to whom all queries regarding Science at JMHS should be made.